ArcherHuang/AzureML_Pipeline_Tensorflow_Keras_Docker_Iris/README.md

 ![](./Images/9.png)

 ## License
-Examples of Azure Digital Twins is licensed under the [MIT](./LICENSE) license.
+Examples of AzureML is licensed under the [MIT](./LICENSE) license.